 A - Arranging the examination room 1 Clearing the walls Check that any charts, diagrams, etc. have been cleared from the walls.
-3 What needs to be on display Check that you have the following on display: a clock that all candidates can see clearly a board or display showing the: centre number subject title paper number actual starting and finishing time of the examination(s).
-Instructions Check that you have for the main examination hall or room: a copy of the current JCQ Instructions for conducting examinations a copy of the Pearson Instructions for Conducting External Assessments any subject-specific instructions and/or stationery lists issued by Pearson a seating plan of the examination. В- · Identifying candidates 1 Identity of every candidate Make sure you know the identity of every candidate in the examination room.
+2 What needs to be on display Check that you have the following on display: ♦ a clock that all candidates can see clearly ♦ a board or display showing the: • centre number • subject title • paper number • actual starting and finishing time of the examination(s).
+Instructions 7 Check that you have for the main examination hall or room: В- Identifying candidates 1 Identity of every candidate Make sure you know the identity of every candidate in the examination room.
 2 Private candidates Check the documentary evidence that private or transferred candidates provide.
 You must ensure that they are the same people who were entered or registered for the examination or assessment.